 You might think Hibiscus are only for tropical locales, but there is a version of hardy perennial hibiscus which are long-blooming beauties that give you even larger, dinner-plate sized blooms year after year.
 Choose the Hibiscus of your liking; these heat-loving flowers come in varieties of deep pink and red hues, sure to brighten up any area of your yard when they flower in mid-summer.

 Tolerating heat and humidity, Rozanne is known for her hardiness.
-She blooms from late spring all the way until frost, so if you’re looking for perennials that bloom all summer long, Rozanne is definitely a top pick.
+She blooms from late spring all the way until frost.
+Therefore, if you’re looking for perennials that bloom all summer long, Rozanne is definitely a top pick.
 Just remember to care correctly for her so you can get the most out of your efforts.

 Many summer-flowering perennials enjoy the sun, but for the shadier areas, you can plant Coral Bells.
 Specifically, the “Raspberry Ice” variety loves partial shade and boasts light pink flowers atop dark raspberry and frosty silver leaves for a truly enchanting garden addition.
 She’s also quite winter hardy, so you’ll reap the rewards of Coral Bells for a while.